katiyaya/SWIM-Membership-protocol-and-Fault-tolerant-key-value-store/Readme.txt

-About the projects:
-the implemented code is in the peer-to-peer layer in files MP1Node.{cpp,h} and MP2Node.{cpp,h}
-MP1Node.{cpp,h} inmplements SWIM-style membership protocol along with some elements of gossip-style heartbeating communication, which ensures robust message exchanging system, that ensures that each node receives up-to-date information about the status of its neighbours in the cluster and thus maintain the "view" (alive nodes) in the cluster
+     The first project (MP1Node.{cpp,h}) is about implementing a membership protocol.
+A membership protocol is a mechanism used in distributed systems to maintain a list of active nodes in a network.
+It helps nodes discover peers, track failures, and manage group membership dynamically.
+My version of the protocol implements SWIM-style membership protocol elements along with some elements of gossip-style heartbeating communication, which ensure robust message exchanging system, that ensures that each node receives up-to-date information about the status of its neighbours in the cluster and thus maintain the "view" (information about node leaves, joins, failures, ect.) in the cluster.
+     Since it is infeasible to run a thousand cluster nodes (peers) over a real network, an implementation of an emulated network layer (EmulNet) was provided.
+The membership protocol implementation sits above EmulNet in a peer- to-peer (P2P) layer, but below an App layer.
-Unit tests (autograder script) is provided to test that the programm passes all requerements.
+The implemented code is in files MP1Node.{cpp,h}.
+Unit tests (autograder script) are provided to test that the programm passes all requerements.

-1. Membership protocol MP1Node.{cpp,h} was tested successfully (90 out of 90 points )in 3 scenarios and
-graded each of them on 3 separate metrics.
+     Membership protocol MP1Node.{cpp,h} was tested successfully (90 out of 90 points received) in 3 scenarios and graded each of them on 3 separate metrics.
 The scenarios are as follows:
 1. Single node failure
 2. Multiple node failure